-At the same time, however, we find a large variation across countries, with output outperforming precrisis expectations in about a quarter of all cases.
-In exploring this variation in outcomes, we find that medium-run output losses are robustly correlated with a number of variables observed at the onset of the crisis, including the change in output in the first year of the crisis, the occurrence of a joint banking-and-currency crisis, and a high precrisis level of investment.
-Short-run fiscal and monetary stimulus is also associated with smaller medium-run deviations of output and growth from the precrisis trend.
-There is also some mixed evidence relating to the beneficial role of structural policy reforms implemented after the onset of the crisis.
-While the contemporaneous nature of these variables complicates any causal interpretation, the results are consistent with the notion that policies implemented in the aftermath of a crisis can help to mitigate the impact on output.
+We also find a large variation in outcomes across countries, with output eventually returning to or even exceeding the precrisis trend in one-third of cases.
+In exploring this variation in outcomes, we find that medium-run output losses are strongly correlated with variables observed at the onset of the crisis, including the severity of the initial contraction in activity, the occurrence of a joint banking-and-currency crisis, and a high precrisis level of investment.
+Short-run fiscal and monetary stimulus is also associated with smaller medium-run output losses.
+There is also some evidence that structural policy reforms implemented after the onset of the crisis can play a supportive role.
+While the contemporaneous nature of these variables complicates a causal interpretation, the results are consistent with the notion that policies implemented in the aftermath of a crisis can help to limit the medium-term damage.